 Rule 14 VANDALISM (Responsibility/Respect/Citizenship) UB: Property Damage: A student will not willfully, with or without malice, damage or destroy property of another, including property belonging to the school or district, staff, students or other adults on campus or at a school-sponsored or school-related activity on or off school property or participate with others to do so.
+Vandalism may include but is not limited to stickers on the walls, writing on desks, graffiti, and permanent markings.
 A student or parent/guardian may be held financially responsible by the judicial system.